top of page

 Types

-With Dr. Chaudry's focus and years of specialized training in minimally invasive vascular treatment, he is able to perform some of the newest operations with great success.
+With Dr. Chaudry's focus and years of specialized training in minimally invasive vascular treatment, he can perform some of the newest operations with great success.
 At Omni Vascular and Diabetic Wound Care Center, we provide the most comprehensive vascular treatment options available in an ambulatory setting...

 Angiogram